 5. Explore Tromsø

 Perfect for a 24-hour party, Tromsø in the summer is a city that doesn’t sleep because the sun is up 24/7!
-Located in the Arctic Circle over 1,700km north of Olso, tourists come here to experience unbroken sunlight amidst the city’s many pubs.
+Located in the Arctic Circle over 1,700 kilometers (1,056 miles) north of Olso, tourists come here to experience unbroken sunlight amidst the city’s many pubs.
 Or, if you happen to visit in the dark and cold of winter, you can catch the vibrant northern lights.
 It’s also a world-famous fishing destination and home to incredible, postcard-perfect fjords.
 Like Lofoten, this is one of the best destinations in the country for photography.

-6. Engage in some winter sports
+6. Enjoy some winter sports

 7. Eat at the Bergen Fish Market

 Open daily, this market offers more than just fish.
-Come here for a glimpse into the local culture and history of the city (this market dates all the way back to 1200 CE!).
+Come here for a glimpse into the local culture and history of the city (this market dates all the way back to 1200 CE).
 Explore the many stalls, snap some pictures, and check out the waterfront.
 It’s just a short walking distance from many museums and galleries too (the Art Museum, the Hanseatic Museum, and the Leprosy Museum are all nearby).
 If you have access to a kitchen, grab some fish to take back for dinner.
-It’s one of the more affordable places to buy fresh fish in the city!
+It’s one of the more affordable places to buy fresh fish in the city.

 8. See the Vigeland Sculptures

-If you are in Oslo, don’t miss these sculptures!
+If you are in Oslo, don’t miss these sculptures.
 Located in Frogner Park, this unique collection is the world’s largest display of sculptures created by a single artist.
 Gustav Vigeland created all 212 statues in this 80-acre open-air “gallery.”
-It’s one of the most popular places in the summer to have a picnic, relax, people watch, and enjoy the fleeting summer sun.
-It’s free too!
+It’s one of the most popular places in the summer to have a picnic, relax, people-watch, and enjoy the fleeting summer sun.
+It’s free too.

 9. Stroll around Gamle Stavanger